Carrscot/rock-paper-scissors/README.md

 UI construction:

-1. Create separate CSS and javascript files, move all script in HTML into script.js and link scrip.js and style.css into html file.
+1. (Done) Create separate CSS and javascript files, move all script in HTML into script.js and link scrip.js and style.css into html file.

 2. Create a button for each selection that calls playRound function when clicked.